mingkho/benapp1/README.md

-# Getting Started For Your Project
+# Getting Started For Their Project

 Welcome to your new project.